junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The ghost tilts his head slightly, as if in appreciation.
 "It's ok," he says, gentle.
 "It's not your fault."

-Dean is truly amused, this time.
+Dean is truly amused this time, having to wipe his face to hide the unavoidable chuckle.
 He walks into the room by a few steps, turning on the dining room light, taking a better look at the ghost.

 He looks pale, but Dean is not sure if he was like this all along or being a ghost would simply have the decoloring effect.
 His lips are thin and tight, puckering into a sad line.
 His hair is unraveling, his eyes are bright blue, not shadowed even by the ghostly dim.
 If Dean is honest with himself, the man looks quite attractive as he is, if only he's not a ghost.
 But the splattering blood stain on his trench coat doesn't stop reminding him.